macjendr/newton/README.md

 This theme only needs PHP 7.x.x (with modules that grav will notify you about during installation) and npm in order to work, thanks to [built-in PHP Webserver](https://learn.getgrav.org/16/basics/installation#running-grav-with-the-built-in-php-webserver-using-router-php)

 Unpack theme to `/user/themes` directory of your Grav installation and run `npm install`.
 Then run `npm run dev` to init webpack dev server that will watch for changes in your scss/js and hot reload the first one after edit.

+## UIKIT shortcodes

+In order to enable special `[uk attrs=...]` shortcodes in markdown editor you have to install (GRAV official shortcode plugin)[https://github.com/getgrav/grav-plugin-shortcode-core] and change Custom Shortcodes path to `/user/themes/newton/custom/shortcodes` inside plugin config.

 ## This is a work in progress!